vwb/aperture/README.md

 ### Description:

 Aperture is a web application inspired by 500px built using Ruby on Rails and React.js.
-It features a fully hand rolled user authentication system, photo uploading via cloudinary, and live tag based search.
+It features live tag based search, a fully hand rolled user authentication system, multiple photo uploading via cloudinary, and a fully responsive grid layout.

 ### Libraries